Automattic/woocommerce-services/readme.txt

 == Changelog ==

 = 2.3.5 - 2023-xx-xx =
+* Fix   - Deprecation notices for PHP 8.2.
 * Tweak - Move Jetpack Connection requirement to the top in FAQ.

 = 2.3.4 - 2023-09-05 =